cuemacro/teaching/README.md

 # Coding log

+* 27 May 2020
+    * Updated Anaconda installation files (new Plotly version)
+    * Added different filter for removing comments in Jupyter notebook
 * 21 May 2020
     * Updated Anaconda installation files and environment YML files to include new Python libaries
 * 06 May 2020